friendshipkim/transformer-from-scratch/README.md

 ```

 ## Checklist
+Before training, let's check if the baseline and my implementation have the same forward and backward pass.
 - [x] Check the number of parameters
 - [x] Check if output tensors are the same size
 - [x] Check self/cross attention masks